GeoscienceAustralia/dea-knowledge-hub/docs/validation/daily-report/2023-11-27/index.md

 ::::{grid-item}
 :::{figure} ./RGB-2023-11-27.png

-A satellite imagery tile of true colour (RGB) surface reflectance.
+Satellite imagery tiles of true colour (RGB) surface reflectance.
-It covers an area of approximately 2&nbsp;km &times; 2&nbsp;km.
+They each cover an area of approximately 2&nbsp;km &times; 2&nbsp;km.
-The white box indicates the size and location of the field site.
+The white box in each indicates the size and location of the field site.
 :::
 ::::
 ::::{grid-item}
 :::{figure} ./DayComparison-2023-11-27.png

-A band-by-band plot of surface reflectance for satellite and field data.
+Band-by-band plots of surface reflectance for field data versus each satellite.
 Satellite uncertainty error bars for each band are the standard deviation of pixel values over and surrounding the field site.
 Field uncertainty error bars are the standard deviation of values after